-The names of the Executive Chairman/Managing Director, Executive Director and Non-Executive Director currently in office and their qualifications and experience are stated in the Company's latest Annual Report, on pages 7 and 8.
+The names of the Executive Chairman/Managing Director, Executive Director (also the Company Secretary) and Non-Executive Director currently in office and their qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.

-Approved by the Board and current as at 13 October 2015
+Approved by the Board and current as at 31 October 2017

-QUESTE COMMUNICATIONS LTD
+QUESTE COMMUNICATIONS LTD A.B.N.

-A.B.N.
 58 081 688 164